RomicaSimon/Bug-Reporting/README.md

 In "Cont nou" page, the user can register with a very weak password which consists in just 3 characters.

 **Steps to Reproduce:**
-1. User opens the "Bigfish" application
+1. User goes to www.bigfish.ro application and opens it on the main page
 2. User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button
 3. User fills the required inputs with the next values:
   * Nume: Stefan